-Annual Mandatory in-person or virtual training shall be provided to all Individual Providers.
+Annual Mandatory in-person training shall be provided to all incumbent bargaining unit employees.
 Such training shall be conducted by the "METC Fund" and included within the annual maximum funding as set forth above.
 It is understood that the METC Fund will conduct new employee orientations, mandatory training and voluntary training to the extent possible within its annual budget.
-The State will not pay for an Individual Provider's training unless the Provider has signed in and signed out and completed the Acknowledgement of Participation Form provided by the State.
+The State will not pay for provider training unless the Provider has signed in and signed out and completed the Acknowledgement of Participation Form Provided by the State.